rthomp10/LabView-Fundumentals/README.md

 2. Press ctrl+R to run the script

 ## Aquiring a Signal
-The purpose of this project is to generate, manipulate, and capture a simulated signal.
-It's really for getting accustome with the front panel and block diagram windows along with virtual instruments.
+The purpose of this project is to generate, amplify, and capture a simulated signal.
+It's for getting accustome with the front panel and block diagram windows along with virtual instruments.

 <p align="center">
     <img src=images/Aquiring%20a%20Signal%20FP.png>